auraoupa/perf-pangeo-deployments/README.md

     </tbody>
 </table>

-***The zarr format clearly allows a faster opening and computation on the two machines, the computation is not even completed on the occigen machine, even when increasing number of workers and the memory.***
+***The zarr format clearly allows a faster opening and computation on the two machines.
+The computation with netcdf files can not even complete on the occigen machine, even when increasing number of workers and the memory.***

 The chunksize is also a very relevant parameter we need to tune before doing parallelized computation with dask and xarray.